Vyridian/vxlisp/notes/syntax.md

 ## Keywords

 * Like Clojure, keywords in vxlisp are prefixed with a colon ":".
-* ":" - A single colon means the following value is a type. e.g. : string
+* : - A single colon means the following value is a type. e.g. : string
-* ":=" - A colon followed by "=" means the following value will be assigned. e.g. myvar : string := "ab"
+* := - A colon followed by "=" means the following value will be assigned. e.g. myvar : string := "ab"
-* ":{name}" - A colon followed by any other name or int means the value is a keyword.
+* :{name} - A colon followed by any other name or int means the value is a keyword.
 These can be used in the following ways:

 1. (:2 mylist) - For a given list is the same as mylist[2].
 2. (:mykey mymap) - For a given map is the same as mymap[mykey].